 Applying the right products immediately after microneedling will help reseal the skin, calm inflammation, and provide moisture and nutrients to combat signs of aging.

-The only product to be applied in the first 24 hours following treatment.
+Hyaluronic acid should generally be the only product to be applied within the first 24 hours following treatment.
 Hyaluronic acid is an excellent lubricant and skin-rejuvenating ingredient that provides lasting moisture to your skin.
 Chemically, it’s a sugar molecule that’s produced naturally in the body and is most often found in your skin.

 Applying high molecular weight hyaluronic acid to your skin will keep it moisturized and protect its natural barrier from outside pollutants.
 It also has amazing anti-inflammatory properties that help soothe swelling and calm sensitive skin.
 HA should be applied throughout the next week or two.